bfondon/Project-1_Team-7/README.md

 ⋅⋅* Ellie Audet -- Front End GUI / CSS
 ⋅⋅* Tony Velasco -- Back End / API

-#PROPOSAL
+#Project Description
-...Create a system to allow touring musicians to quickly find Top 30 Markets where their songs are most popular.
+Utilize APIs to create a system that allows touring musicians to quickly find markets where their songs are most popular.
-Create a list of potential venues in these Top 30 Markets.
-Include Venue Name, Address, Website, and Capacity.
+Create a list of potential venues in these markets along with contact information to assist with building and booking tours.
+Include Venue
+Name, Address, Address, and Capacity.

-#Suggested API:
+#Suggested APIs:
-...Spotify
-...BandCamp
+Spotify
+BandCamp/Songkick

+#Next Steps